 What is an Electronic Health Solution?

-So let us quantify what they are up against.
+What they are up against?
 They need to have an EHR system.
 Sounds easy, but it’s not, because the EHR system needs to have a lot of things as well.
 They need a scheduling system.
 They need to have medical devices integration, practice management system, e-prescription, lab interfaces, patient engagement, tele-medicine, I could keep going … and all of these need to be secure, efficient and HIPAA compliant.
-And, of course, disaster recovery and business continuity, as well as being easy to use.
+And, of course, they need disaster recovery and business continuity, as well as being easy to use.

-Confucius said “Don’t kill a mosquito with a cannon.”
-You could get all this under one system if you have the money to spend.
+Confucius once said, “don’t kill a mosquito with a cannon.”
+You could get all of this under one system if you have the money to spend.
 And there are hospital systems that spend that kind of money.
 And those systems have sent a few of them into staggering losses:

 - Duke University Health system will shell out $700 million